-Separate from the studio is a small equipment room that houses such items as our Stereo Tool audio processing server.
+Separate from the studios is a small equipment room that houses such items as our Stereo Tool audio processing server.
 This is a computer based compressor, limiter, audio restorer, stereo generator and RDS insertion package and also sends a separate processed audio feed to our Internet Streaming facilities.
 The room also contains a UHF Studio/Transmitter Link (STL) transmitter, satellite receivers for CRN-1, CRN-2 and BBC World News, off-air receiver, studio monitor amplifier, AEQ Phoenix and Tieline OB audio link devices, UPS with external battery storage and other bits and pieces that are all conveniently located securely and out of sight.

 The multiplexed signal from the studio complex is transmitted to the main transmitter site at Greenhill, about 3km to the west of Kempsey.

 The Greenhill transmitter site, at an elevation of 30m ASL, is the location of a large, steel water reservoir upon which is mounted, at a height of 30m AGL, our main transmitting antenna, as well as our UHF STL receiving antenna.
 The antenna is an dipole array with a gain of 3dB and this antenna is shared with 2KY/SKY Racing Radio, a commercial sports service.
 The signal is transmitted with vertical polarisation (polarity).
 Tank's main antenna is at the top far left in the photo.